 The Falls Retreat is a stunning haven, and an ideal stop when cycling the Hauraki Rail Trail.
 Located in the Karangahake Gorge, the venue offers award winning dining and boutique accomodation options.
 The renowned wood fired oven serves gourmet pizzas and the Bistro is a must for gastro lovers.
 Riders are advised to book in advance or check ahead for seasonal opening times.

 The Goldfields Historic Railway operates a daily timetable between Waihi and Waikino.
-Riders can take their bike on the vintage train for the 30 minute journey to Waikino Station, where there’s plenty of space for parking.
+Riders can take their bike on the vintage train for the 30 minute journey.
 Re-fuel at the cafe and picnic areas in the picturesque Waikino Gorge.

 The Waikino Station Cafe is known for delicious and affordable home-style food made on the premises, and the team can also serve large groups on a tight schedule.
-Pop in for lunch or refreshments before catching the train which has a bike wagon.
+Pop in for lunch or refreshments before catching the train.

 The Windows Walk starts in the Karangahake Gorge carpark area and is about an hour round trip.
 Along the track visitors can observe relics of the many processes that took place in extracting gold.
 From the tunnels where rock was extracted, to the roasting pits where the rock was broken down, and remnants of the huge stamper battery processing plant.